 FREE LIVE PORTRAITS

-Lost Crane Portrait Project - 2026
+Lost Crane Portrait Project

 Cranes are symbolic of balance, good fortune and longevity (due to their fabled 1,000 year life-span).
 In Japanese tradition, folding 1,000 origami paper cranes results in a wish granted.

 I am the first generation of my father’s side of the family.
 As the daughter of an immigrant, I have lived between two places my whole life.
-It is an unbelievable privilege to be able to call two place home.
+It is an unbelievable privilege to be able to call two places home.
 In contrast, I am aware that there are those in our community struggling to build a home for themselves, having had to flee or make the difficult decision to leave their home of origin.

 So much is lost in an across border move.